Sarbani: Afghanistan

-In Afghanistan, Sarbani mainly inhabit the provinces of Kandahar, Zabul, Uruzgan, Helmand, Nimroz, Farah, Herat, Badghis, Balkh, and Kunduz, as well as the provinces Nangarhar and Kunar in the eastern part of the country.
+In Afghanistan, Sarbani mainly inhabit the provinces of Kandahar, Zabul, Uruzgan, Helmand, Kabul,Nimroz, Farah, Herat, Badghis, Balkh, and Kunduz, as well as the provinces Nangarhar Balkh,Ghor,Ghazni,Badakhshan and Kunar in the eastern part of the country.

 Pakistan

 In Pakistan, Sarbanis are living throughout the city of Peshawar, northern and eastern parts of Khyber Pakhtunkhwa and the Federally Administered Tribal Areas regions.
-Additional large settlements are found in Multan, Quetta, KPK, Mansehra,Azad Kashmir,Abbottabad, Haripur and in the northern parts of Balochistan.
+Additional large settlements are found in Multan, Quetta, Mansehra, Azad Kashmir, Abbottabad, Haripur and in the northern parts of Balochistan.
+Other medium or small-sized settlements can be found in Lahore, Sheikhupura, Gujranwala, Islamabad, Rawalpindi, and Faisalabad.

+India

+In India Sarbanis are found in various parts of the country mostly they live in UP,Agra,Delhi,Punjab,Bhopal,Kashmir,Bihar,Rajasthan,Gujrat and Bengal.They are Descendants or part of Afghan,Turkic conquerors and Afghan Sarbani Traders who settled in India.

+Iran

+In Iran the Sarbanis live in Mazandaran,Isfahan,Kerman,Khorasan and majorly lives in Sistan as Natives.

 Sarbani tribes

-Abubakar Siddique writes that "Under the prevailing classifications, Pashtuns are divided into four main tribal groupings: the Sarbani, Bettani, Ghurghust and Karlani.
+Abubakar Siddique writes that "Under the prevailing classifications, Pashtuns are divided into four main tribal groupings: the Sarbani, Bettani, Ghurghust, and Karlani.
 The Sarbanis are divided into two branches: the Sharkbun and the Kharshbun.
-The most significant tribes of this branch today are the Chamkani, Daudzai, Mandanr, Utmanzai, Durrani, Loni (Pashtun tribe), Kansi, Khalil, Mohmand, Sherani, Shinwari, Tareen, Tarkalani, and Sudhan, Yusufzai.
+The most significant tribes.